There are many possible symptoms from

 —These can cause you to pass out and shake violently.
 You may lose control of your urine or bowels and bite your tongue.
 These seizures begin in one part of the brain, but spread throughout the brain.

-- Focal seizures—These type of seizures cause one part of your body, like an arm, to shake uncontrollably.
-These seizures may start out in one area and progress to generalized seizures.
-Focal seizures may also occur without any convulsive (shaking) activity.
-They may or may not involve alteration of consciousness.
+- Focal seizures—These type of seizures cause one part of your body to shake uncontrollably.
+These seizures may start in one area and progress to generalized seizures.
+Focal seizures may also occur without any shaking.
+They may or may not involve a change in consciousness.

-Without any shaking, part of your body may just stop working suddenly.
+Without any shaking, part of your body may just stop working.
 This is similar to the symptoms individuals may have during a

-stroke, but it may be caused by the brain tumor, swelling around the brain tumor, or stroke.
+stroke, but it may be caused by the brain tumor or swelling around the brain tumor.

-Some seizures are very quick alterations of consciousness and do not involve any convulsive activity (shaking).
+Some seizures are quick changes of consciousness and do not involve any shaking.